danielneil/Smart-Worm-Habitat/research/bin-design.md

 	  <img src="https://github.com/danielneil/Smart-Worm-Bin/blob/main/images/cf-bin-grate-underside.jpg?raw=true">
 </p>

-## The Bin's Breaker Bar
+## The bin's breaker bar

-A cutting bar or “breaker” bar is pushed or pulled just above the mesh, releasing the bottom 1-2 inches of finished vermicompost through the mesh to the floor or conveyor below.
+A cutting or “breaker” bar is pushed or pulled just above the mesh, releasing the bottom 1-2 inches of finished vermicompost through the mesh to the floor or conveyor below.

 <p align="center">
 <img src="https://github.com/danielneil/Smart-Worm-Bin/blob/main/images/cf-bin-grate.jpg?raw=true">
 </p>

-Ideally, the breaker bar can be "raised" or "lowered" several inches, to increase the size of the "cut".
+Ideally, the breaker bar can be raised or lowered several inches, to increase the size of the "cut".

-## The Breaker Bar's Winch
+## The breaker bar's winch

 The breaker bar is pulled by an electric or hydraulically powered winch, which drags the breaker bar, end-to-end, using a long length of thick wire.